-- for purpose (a) the legal basis of 'public task': collecting the data is necessary to perform tasks that we are required to perform as part of our statutory function - for purposes (b), (c), (d) and (e) the legal basis of 'legal obligation': we need to process data to meet our responsibilities under law as set out here: - o for purpose (b): The Academies Financial Handbook - o for purpose (c): Keeping children safe in education Statutory guidance for schools and colleges - o for purposes (d) and (e): The Equality Act 2010 - for purpose (f) the legal basis of 'vital interests': we will use this personal data in a life-or-death situation
+- for purposes (a), (b), (c) and (d) the legal basis of 'legal obligation': we need to process data to meet our responsibilities under law as set out here: - for purposes (a) and (b): Keeping children safe in education Statutory guidance for schools and colleges - o for purposes (c) and (d): The Equality Act 2010

 Where you have provided us with consent to use your data, you may withdraw this consent at any time.
-We will make this clear when requesting your consent, and explain how you go about withdrawing consent if you wish to do so.
+We will make this clear when requesting your consent and explain how you go about withdrawing consent if you wish to do so.